bernoreitsma/g3hyptorsion/README.txt

 This package has been created by Berno Reitsma under supervision and with the essential help of dr. J.S.
 (Steffen) Müller.
-This implementation is the main goal of Berno's Master Thesis, available at https://fse.studenttheses.ub.rug.nl/23649/1/mMATH_2020_ReitsmaB.pdf.
+This implementation is part of the goal of Berno's Master Thesis, available at https://fse.studenttheses.ub.rug.nl/23649/1/mMATH_2020_ReitsmaB.pdf.

 It contains a way to compute the rational torsion subgroup of jacobians of hyperelliptic curves of genus 3,